mdshaadansari/backend-with-admin-employee-user-/README.md

-this project(webapp) belongs to the work came to my company , below points are just summary in my words what is assigned throughout the development in sprint, -webapp is for managing project that came from client, -CRUD- admin can onboard/release employee on project -admin,employee,client can login with otp
+*this project(webapp) belongs to the work came to my company *i created this one with Servlet back then at company, *i also have uploaded repository having this same webaap with Spring as well as in other repository you will find this webapp with Spring Boot, *below points are just summary in my words what is assigned throughout the development in sprint.

+-webapp is for managing project that came from client, -CRUD- admin can onboard/release employee on project -admin,employee,client can login with otp